Clatsop Indian Flag

 North Oregon Coast: The Clatsop Indians

 The areas that we now know as Astoria, Gearhart, Seaside, and Cannon Beach, Oregon, were first inhabited by the Clatsop Indians.
 The Clatsop is an ancient tribe, whose ancestors had lived for thousands of years before the white man “discovered” the region.
 The white man’s chronology says that the Clatsop Indians migrated from Asia, crossing the Bering Straits land bridge.
 They thrived on both sides of the Columbia River delta, exploring and settling land south to the northwest corner of present-day Oregon.

 Clatsop territory originally encompassed some 1,100 square miles: its northern border, the Columbia River, extended upstream to the Tongue Point area, there forming an eastern border through the Coast Range wilderness to a border at the south running west to Tillamook Head; its western border, the Pacific Ocean, reached north to the mouth of the Columbia.
-This homeland offered the native people dense forests of fir, pine, spruce and cedar, as well as fertile coastal plains, creating an abundance of game, berries, and edible roots.
+Although the tribes did not stay exclusively in these areas, for the Clatsop this homeland offered the native people dense forests of fir, pine, spruce and cedar, as well as fertile coastal plains, creating an abundance of game, berries, and edible roots.
 Its waters — the Columbia, streams and lakes, ocean tidelands — teemed with life including many species of salmon, sturgeon, freshwater fish, and shellfish.

 The Necanicum River, draining the southern part of the Clatsop region, nurtured groves of fir, spruce and pine, as well as a rich ground cover of plants and bushes including salal, kinnikinnik, wapato and camas (lily).
 The area was interspersed with meadows and berry thickets.
 Here, where the Necanicum empties into the Pacific, massive boulders and rocks identify the terminal moraine of ancient Necanicum Glacier that covered the area in the last ice age.
 The Missoula floods carved out the geology and formed the canyon of the Columbia and Necanicum River we see today.
 The river, via its delta, merges with the mighty Pacific Ocean.

 Clatsop Indian Woman